nyiyezin/dictionary-web-app/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A fast build tool that significantly speeds up the development process.
 - **Redux Toolkit**: A powerful state management library for managing application state in React applications.
-- **Tailwind CSS**: A utility-first CSS framework for creating custom, responsive designs with ease.
+- **Styled Components**: A CSS-in-JS library that allows you to write plain CSS in your JavaScript to style React components dynamically.
 - **Framer Motion**: A library for adding smooth animations and interactive motion effects to web applications.

 ### What I Learned

-I have become more comfortable using React Redux Toolkit (RTK) and Framer Motion.
-I feel like my productivity has slightly increased, although thinking about the logic before writing the actual implementation is still a challenge for me.
+I have become more comfortable using React Redux Toolkit (RTK), Framer Motion and styled components.
+My most proudest moment in doing this project is I was able to found a way to persist changes between session using redux-resist.
+I still struggle a bit with thinking about the logic before writing the actual implementation.

 ### Continued Development